google/WebFundamentals/src/content/en/fundamentals/primers/push-notifications/respond-to-the-user.markdown

 ---
 layout: shared/narrow
 title: "Respond to the User"
-description: "efore we leave the service worker behind, we need to implement another event handler called <code>notificationclick</code>."
+description: "Before we leave the service worker behind, we need to implement another event handler called <code>notificationclick</code>."
 authors:
  - dgash